kamidev/survey_api/README.md

   * Create and migrate your database with `mix ecto.reset`
   * Start Phoenix endpoint with `mix phx.server`

-Now you can visit the endpoints sith your browser.
+Now you can visit the endpoints with your browser.

 [`localhost:4000/api/surveys`](http://localhost:4000/api/surveys)